 Let's explore the five koshas and how they work in early childhood education:.

-This kosha deals with the body—nutrition, movement, and overall health.
+This Annamaya kosha deals with the body—nutrition, movement, and overall health.
 This is the starting layer for basic learning.

 Why It Matters: A healthy, moving child is a happy learner.
 Bad physical health has direct implications on concentration, energy, and even emotional equilibrium.